Homebuilding-Keeping You “In the Know…”

 Deposit: A sum of money due when the purchase contract is signed for a newly built home.

-Down Payment: A cash portion of the amount for a property which is due at the settlement; many conventional loans require a down payment of 5 percent, 10 percent, or 20 percent, while FHA loans require 3.5 percent; some VA loans are available with zero down payment as well as USDA loans.
+Down Payment: A cash portion of the amount for a property that is due at the settlement; many conventional loans require a down payment of 5 percent, 10 percent, or 20 percent, while FHA loans require 3.5 percent; some VA loans are available with zero down payment as well as USDA loans.

 Draw: The amount of money available to a contractor at different established periods of the building process.